Advertiser Disclosure

 Is It Possible to Buy a Home After Bankruptcy?

-In short, yes, it is possible to buy a house after bankruptcy.
+In short, yes, buying a house after bankruptcy is possible.
 However, the waiting period depends on the type of bankruptcy you filed and the home loan you’re pursuing.

 Chapter 7